Hey there!

 Since my job was in Zurich and I would often just travel for the weekend, I mostly explored Europe.

-Southern Europe IMO is elite for early and late summer
+Southern Europe is elite for early and late summer

 Greece, Italy, Spain, Turkey.
 All great: weather, sea, nature, food, vibe, people, etc.

 The only 2 cities I would regularly hop on in this category are Paris and Milan.
-Both are cool, in the end, and have a direct train from Zurich.
-So that’s pretty much the only exceptions I would do.
+Both are nice culture cities, and they have direct train connection from Zurich.

 Lisbon I used to go to because at some point I had a rental property there.
-It’s a nice city overall!
+Nice too!

 Central/Eastern Europe is where I found the best big cities:

-Safe.
-A big one tbh if you’re going out at night etc.
+• Safe.
+Can be big one if you’re going out at night.

-Affordable.
-Also important if you plan to go out, ball etc.
+• Affordable.
+Also important if you plan to go out a lot and/or rent Airbnbs.

 Belgrade was cool and fascinating, Bucharest OK, Warsaw quite amazing.